athomasoriginal/com.betweentwoparens/src/posts/000-deploy-clojureScript-to-github-pages.md

 summary: "How to build a static site in ClojureScript in probably 2.5 minutes"
 ---

-This blog will guide you through the process of building and deploying a minimal static website to Github Pages.
-By the end we should see how straightforward and accessible working with ClojureScript has become.
-Before we dive in, let's introduce the key players.
+Here's a small example of what it looks like to deploy a static website with some ClojureScript to Github Pages.
+I'll start by introducing some key cocepts and then move into how we actually do the thing.

 ### What is ClojureScript?

 ClojureScript, like [Elm] or [Reason], is a compile to js programming language.
-It's different from JavaScript because its data structures are immutable, its paradigm is functional and it's part of a family of programming languages called [lisp].
-The tangible benefits are that you can experience a world of web dev where classes of problems influenced by state and questionable language design are significantly reduced.
+ClojureScript is different from JavaScript in a few ways.

+* It's a functional language
+* It's a [lisp] (AKA: Not C style syntax)
+* It's development and design is intentional

+Some of the more pragmatic differences

+* The culture of the language avoids breaking changes
+* Write your frontend and backend in one language
+* Out-of-the-box tools to help you solve problems better

 If nothing else, ClojureScript is guarenteed to make you think different.

 ### Github Pages and Static Sites?

-Github Pages is a service provided by Github which allows you to freely host your static website.
-For the uninitiated, a static website is when you write your website in plain old html, css and ~~javascript~~ ClojureScript.
-You don't need servers, databases or additonal server side code.
-The benefits include increased performance, a quick development workflow and enhanced website security.
+`Github Pages` is a service provided by Github which allows you to freely host your static website.

+A static website is when you write your website in html, css and javascript.
+You don't need to setup servers, databases or additonal server side code.
+The benefits:

+* Performance
+* A quick development workflow
+* Easier website security
+* Less expensive to build and host

 The downsides are that static websites will not be able to acheive all the cool features of a beefy web app.
+Often times I will use a static website to prove a concept for an app, host docs or build marketing websites.
+They are cheap, fast to build and let you prove out concepts.

 With this in mind, let's start coding.